Daniel Khalife tells court: I escaped prison to be kept in high security unit

 “This individual was a prolific sex offender, a homosexual one.”

+“I knew what Belmarsh was,” he said, adding: “I knew what type of clientele it had”.

+The former soldier told jurors he wanted to be kept in the high security unit (HSU) – a prison-within-a-prison holding some of the country’s most dangerous criminals – where he believed he would be safer.

-After a “show” escape was not reported to senior prison staff, Khalife decided escaping for real was the only way to guarantee being kept in the high security unit, the court heard.
+After a “show” escape was not reported to senior prison staff, Khalife decided breaking out of the prison was the only way to guarantee being kept in the high security unit, the court heard.

 The former soldier told the court that before his successful escape, he “acted suspiciously” around the food delivery lorry and was spotted by kitchen staff.